Employee retention credit opportunities exist for 2020 and 2021

 The employee retention credit (ERC), first introduced as part of the CARES Act, was expanded and modified under the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in March 2021.
 Learn what those changes could mean for you.

-The Consolidated Appropriations Act (CAA) enacted in December 2020 expanded and modified many important benefits initially introduced in the Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020.
+The Consolidated Appropriations Act (CAA), enacted in December 2020, expanded and modified many important benefits initially introduced in the Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020.
 Companies may significantly benefit from revisiting provisions that were initially limited but now have greater reach, particularly the employee retention credit (ERC).
-The American Rescue Plan Act of 2021 (ARPA) enacted in March 2021 further enhanced and extended the applicability of the ERC.
+The American Rescue Plan Act of 2021 (ARPA), enacted in March 2021, further enhanced and extended the applicability of the ERC, but a provision in the Infrastructure Investments and Jobs Act subsequently accelerated expiration of the ERC from Dec.
+31, 2021 to Sept.
+30, 2021 for most employers.

 As originally introduced, the ERC provided qualifying employers the opportunity to claim a 50% refundable credit based on up to $10,000 of payroll costs for qualifying employees (i.e., a maximum $5,000 per employee credit) provided various requirements were met.
 However, companies were restricted from claiming any ERC if they also obtained a loan through the Paycheck Protection Program (PPP).
 The PPP had the potential to be fully refundable (becoming the economic equivalent of a grant) and could potentially offset far more than $5,000 per employee.
 Therefore, it’s unsurprising that many companies opted to pursue a PPP loan and forego opportunities to claim the ERC.

-A significant change under the CAA is that companies that obtained a PPP loan are now retroactively eligible to also claim the ERC for qualifying expenses during 2020, although there are still limitations on being able to claim the credit with respect to the same payroll expenses also funded with forgiven PPP loan proceeds.
+A significant change under the CAA was to allow companies that obtained a PPP loan to also retroactively claim the ERC for qualifying expenses during 2020, but only with respect to payroll expenses not funded with forgiven PPP loan proceeds.
 In addition, the ERC was further expanded to allow for additional credits (70% of up to $10,000 payroll costs for qualifying employees per quarter) to be claimed in certain circumstances for each quarter of 2021.

 In light of these legislative changes, significant opportunities may exist for companies that:

-- Might otherwise have opted not to pursue claiming the ERC in 2020 to revisit their eligibility.
+- Might otherwise have opted not to pursue claiming the ERC in 2020 or 2021 to revisit their eligibility.

 - Claimed the ERC in 2020 to determine whether additional credits are available given the relaxation of various rules.

-Following are some key considerations that companies, with the assistance of their advisors, should be considered in assessing ERC opportunities:
+Following are some key considerations that companies, with the assistance of their advisors, should consider when assessing ERC opportunities:

 - For the 2020 ERC: If the gross receipts of any quarter in 2020 were less than 50% of the corresponding quarter of 2019, the ERC is available in that quarter.
-The ERC is also available in each subsequent quarter of the year, until gross receipts were at least 80% of the corresponding 2019 quarter.
-Modified rules apply to businesses that began operations sometime during 2019 or for businesses that were acquired during 2020.
+The ERC is also available in each subsequent quarter of 2020, until the end of the quarter when gross receipts were at least 80% of the corresponding 2019 quarter.
+Modified rules apply to businesses that began operations sometime during 2019 and for businesses that were acquired during 2020.

 Other areas bringing added complexities for which companies may benefit from assistance include: